-If you want to avoid suffering from stroke, consuming a variety of whole, plant-based foods and eating fewer animal products and processed foods, along with exercise, getting enough sleep, releasing excess weight, and staying positive can go a long way in helping you achieve this goal.
+The best foods to prevent stroke include a variety of whole, plant-based foods and eating fewer animal products and processed foods.
+Getting enough exercise, sleep, releasing excess weight, and staying positive can also go a long way in helping you achieve this goal.

 And if you have high blood pressure, these foods may be able to help you.